David B. Swartout: Coaching career

 Swartout began teaching at Jackson Lumen Christi High School two years after it opened, in 1970, and started his golf coaching career in 1972.
 Since he began coaching, his teams have won 15 boys' state golf championships and two girls' state golf championships, and six of his teams have been state championship runner-up.
 His teams have qualified for the State Championships in 41 of the 50 seasons he has coached.
-He has been inducted into the Jackson, Michigan Golf Hall of Fame, Michigan Golf Coaches Association Hall of Fame, Michigan Golf Hall of Fame, and Jackson Lumen Christi High School Hall of Fame.
-He was the MIGCA Coach of the Year in 1978, 1983, 1984, 1990, and 1993.
+He has been inducted into the Jackson, Michigan Golf Hall of Fame, Michigan Golf Coaches Association Hall of Fame, Michigan Coaches Hall of Fame, and Jackson Lumen Christi High School Hall of Fame.
+He was the MIGCA Coach of the Year in 1978, 1983, 1984, 1990, 1993, and 2009.
 He was National High School Athletic Coaches Association national finalist in 1993 and National Golf Coach of the Year in 2013.
 His dual meet record winning percentage is 90% (354-38) with 13 undefeated seasons.